-- With the Flowing Counting worksheet, invite the students to say the number and then to count out the exact number, circling the total.
+- Using the Flower Counting worksheet, invite the students to say the number and then to count out the exact number, circling the total.

 - Using the SMART Board file or a printed version, demonstrate the process of counting the petals and writing the total number of petals in the middle of the flower.

 - Tell the students that they will be creating their own number flowers.

 - Distribute petal and circle patterns, scissors, pencils, and construction paper.

 - Tell the students that they will be making one flower together and then they will be given time to create their own flowers.